bitbot-irc/bitbot/docs/help/setup.md

 ### Commands on-connect

 The `perform.py` module allows the bot to execute a saved list of raw IRC commands against a server it's connecting to.
-Use `/msg <bot> performadd <raw irc command>` to add to the current server's list of commands (`%nick%` in a raw command will be replaced with the bot's current nick.)
+Use `/msg <bot> perform add <raw irc command>` to add to the current server's list of commands (`{NICK}` in a raw command will be replaced with the bot's current nick.)

 ### Config options